gildor2/UEViewer/readme.txt

 http://www.gildor.org/smf/index.php/topic,228.0.html

 Some meshes contains information which cannot fit into psk standard.
-In this case I've extended the format to hold advanced information such as extra UV sets etc. Files in this format has extension pskx and cannot be loaded into UnrealEd or other application with ActorX support.
+In this case I've extended the format to hold advanced information.
+Files in this format has extension pskx and cannot be loaded into UnrealEd or other application with ActorX support.
 There only one tool with pskx support at the moment - ActorX Importer for 3ds Max which was mentioned above.

 Notes about md5mesh/md5anim export